-LDS - Leadership Development Skills
+\LDS - Leadership Development Skills

-OBJECTIVES : Career Oriented Club Cultural & Fine Arts Club Social Club ʻi' club Sports To provide support for identifying specific career field of interests and career path To provide support for preparing for competitive exams To bring out the hidden talent of students in music, dance and other fine arts.
-To promote photography skill among the students To develop and enhance the performance of students by participating in various events To inculcate managerial capabilities such as event management and stage organization To create social awareness and develop a sense of social and civic responsibility To inculcate socially and environmentally sound practices and be aware of the benefits To encourage the students to work along with the people in rural areas, thereby developing their character, social consciousness, commitment, discipline and being helpful towards the community.
-To inculcate the basic concepts of innovation To foster the networking between students, build teams, exchange ideas, do projects and discuss entrepreneurial opportunities To enrich the academic experience, build competencies and relationships beyond the classroom To provide opportunities to excel at sports To promote an understanding of physical and mental well-being through an appreciation of stress, rest and relaxation.
-To develop an ability to observe, analyze and judge the performance of self and peers in sporting activities.
-To develop leadership skills and nurture the team building qualities.
-Trekking: To provide opportunities to explore nature and educating about the purity of nature To improve physical and mental health.
+OBJECTIVES : - Career Oriented Club Cultural & Fine Arts Club Social Club ʻi' club Sports To provide support for identifying specific career field of interests and career path To provide support for preparing for competitive exams hidden talent of students in music, dance and other fine arts.
+To promote photography skill among the students To develop and enhance the To create social awareness and develop a sense of social and civic responsibility To inculcate socially and environmentally sound practices and be aware of the benefits To encourage the students to work along with the people in rural areas, thereby developing their character, social consciousness, commitment, discipline and being helpful towards the community. basic concepts of innovation To foster the networking between students, build teams, exchange ideas, do projects and discuss entrepreneurial opportunities To enrich the academic experience, build competencies and relationships beyond the classroom •To promote an understanding of physical and mental well-being through an appreciation of